axonivy-market/pattern-demos/pattern-demos-product/README.md

 * Unpack this jar file (it is a zip file), and find the original javascript source of the component you want to change (typically at <JAR>/META-INF/resources/primefaces)

 ***Note***: If you modify the logic of a component, you should verify its functionality with each Ivy update, as these updates often include PrimeFaces updates that could result in compatibility issues.

-### Components

-This demo shows a pattern to allow changing a parent object in a child component.

-It uses Java based controllers which offer more flexibility than Ivy processes in complex UI scenarios.

-A child controller is created in the parent controller and provided to component.
-Therefore both controllers have a reference to the same business object.
-This way a change in the component will automatically be reflected in the parent as well and vice versa.
-Note, that if the parent creates a new object (e.g. by a save operation), it must be replaced in the component controller as well.

-Of course, using Java controllers and similar patterns can be used generally for other complex situations (e.g. inheritance).

-### Parallel Tasks
-The parallel tasks pattern is designed to manage multiple concurrent tasks that are initiated by a signal and need to be coordinated to ensure completion before the main process continues.
-It incorporates administrative oversight to handle exceptions or delays, empowering admins to decide the next steps.
-#### Key Features
-* Signal triggering: Launches multiple subprocesses simultaneously using a signal.

-* Concurrent execution: Runs these subprocesses in parallel for efficiency.

-* Completion synchronization: Pauses the main process until all parallel tasks are complete.

-* Error handling: Includes an AdminTask mechanism for manual intervention in case of delays or failures.

-#### Demo Scenario
-The included demo illustrates a practical use case:
-* A main process sends a signal to trigger several parallel tasks.

-* These tasks execute concurrently, simulating real-world workloads.

-* The main process waits for all tasks to finish or allows an admin to skip stalled tasks via an admin task interface.

-This demo provides a foundation to understand and adapt the pattern to your own requirements.

-#### Get Started
-Explore the demo to see the Parallel Tasks pattern in action.
-Customize it to fit your specific use case, leveraging its robust concurrency and error-handling capabilities.